GeorgeAlexandria/CoCo/README.md

 You need to click **OK** button to confirm your changes on the **CoCo/Classifications** and to confirm applying, creating or deleting preset on the **CoCo/Presets**.
 If you will not click the **OK** button extension will use the previous (or default) settings for both of pages.
+Settings are stored under **%localappdata%\CoCo\CoCo.config**.

 ### After installation
 Extension doesn't apply the one of ***default*** presets after installation.
 It only apply settings from config file if it exists on your system,